-Discipline Policies and Interventions:

-Cell Phones and Personal Electronics
+Discipline Policies and Interventions: Cell Phones and Personal Electronics

-Upon entering the building, each student must turn off his/her personal electronics and leave them in their backpack (including but not limited to: Cell Phones, Smart Watches, Handheld Gaming System, etc.).
-Students are not permitted to use any personal electronic devices or headphones during the school day unless instructed by their teacher.
+Upon entering the building, each student must turn off his/her personal electronics and keep them put away throughout the instructional day.
+Students are permitted to keep personal electronic devices or headphones with them during the school day, however, students may not use these within the instructional setting.